finger563/cpswt-db/README.md

 and organizations.
 Additionally, it is responsible for the sharing of resources between these projects, users, and organizations.

+How do we properly link databases together when objects are being shared across projects?
+Where is the actual data residing and how can we keep synchronization and copy issues to a minimum?
+Do we need one single centralized database?
+If so, we would need to have very fine-grained filters to ensure that the subsystems don't get other projects' data.
+Conversely, how many subsystem instances will we have?
+Do we need to separate out and have instances of all the subsystems for each of the projects/users/organizations?

 Functions:
   * User/Organization creation
   * User/Organization authentication